travetto/travetto/notes/MILESTONES.md

 * Redefined how we built up the context
 * Reworked how we navigate the modules for painting/role assignment
 * Exposed:
-   - RuntimeContext - The runtime manifest context.
+   - Runtime - The runtime manifest context.
 This is the preferred usage for anyone that needs runtime manifest info
    - RuntimeIndex - The runtime manifest index.
 This is necessary when interrogating the source at runtime
 * Manifest Index is gone